CanonicalLtd/maas-docs/src/en/installconfig-hwe-kernels.md

 In MAAS, HWE kernels are referred to by the notation `hwe-<release letter>`.
 So, to install the Yakkety HWE kernel on Xenial the `hwe-y` kernel is used.
-By default, MAAS imports HWE kernels along with its generic boot images.
-So if Trusty images are imported then the following HWE kernels are included:
+By default, when using the web UI, MAAS imports all available HWE kernels along with its generic boot images.
+So if Trusty images are imported then the following HWE kernels are included: `hwe-u`, `hwe-v`, and `hwe-w`.

-`hwe-u`, `hwe-v`, and `hwe-w`.
+See [Using the CLI](./manage-cli.html#select-install-images) for how to target specific HWE kernels when selecting install images.

 See the [LTS Enablement Stack](https://wiki.ubuntu.com/Kernel/LTSEnablementStack) Ubuntu wiki for